 Staying healthy at work while you are pregnant is sometimes challenging: you may be dealing with morning sickness, back pain, or doctor appointments every few weeks.
+For women who have suffered a miscarriage, you may need time off for recovery.
 U.S., Alabama, and local laws can help you stay healthy at work, give you time off when you need it, and protect you from pregnancy discrimination.

 You have the right to be free from pregnancy discrimination at work.